 BRO Airport is 4 nautical miles east of the City of Brownsville, at the very southern tip of Texas, and 5 miles from Matamoros, Mexico (accessible via three international bridges in downtown Brownsville) - and 20 miles from South Padre Island (known for having one of America's best beaches).

-With one long runway, and nearly 161K passengers a year, the Airport is served by Aeromexico, American & United airlines, offering presently direct flights to airport hubs of Houston & Dallas/Fort Worth, with connections worldwide.
+With one long runway, and nearly 161K passengers a year, the Airport is served by a number of airlines offering presently direct flights to airport hubs of Houston & Dallas/Fort Worth, with connections worldwide.